RoySRC/CPPLOGGER/README.md

 ## Benchmarks
 Benchmarking done on Ubuntu 20.04 64 bit, Intel® Core™ i5-6600K CPU @ 4.60GHz × 4

 Throughput is the number of messages printed per second.
+Iterations is the number of log messages.

 #### Benchmark result with immediate flushing disabled
 ```